greasecake/coinkeeper/README.md

 The `conversation_tree.yml` file is used in the code to determine text responses and buttons based on the received webhook event.
 Nodes in the YAML structure are identified using keys and can be used in payload data.

-Example of using a key in payload data: `"payload": "options.option1"` means that the chatbot will retrieve the text response from the `option1` node in the `options` structure.
+Example of using a key in payload data: `"payload": "root.subscription_account.account_login"` means that the chatbot will retrieve the text response from the `account_login` node in the structure.

 ### Configuration